VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 ## Chapter 3
 # Attendee Registrations Bounded Context

-The first stopping point on our CQRS journey.
+_The first stopping point on our CQRS journey._

 # A Description of the Attendee Registrations Bounded Context

-Summary description of this Bounded Context.
-What is its relative importance/significance in the domain - is it core, how does it relate to the other bounded contexts?

 The attendee registrations bounded context is responsible for the booking processes for attendees planning to attend a conference.
 Attendees register to attend a specific conference.
-As part of the registration process, attendees book and pay for seats at the conference.
+As part of the registration process, attendees reserve and pay for seats at the conference.

 The registration process must support wait listing, whereby attendees